nickoppen/pihole-blocklists/README.md

 # pihole-blocklists

-A basic list of social media and messaging sites for use with the [pi-hole](https://pi-hole.net) ad-blocking software.
+Lists of social media, messaging and now gaming sites for use with the [pi-hole](https://pi-hole.net) ad-blocking software.
 I believe that the lists will also work with [AdguardHome](https://github.com/AdguardTeam/AdGuardHome) and [Blocky](https://github.com/0xERR0R/blocky).

+The gaming sites are a very blunt instument.
+The will probably block most if not all games by that publisher.
+Use the white list if you want to block most and leave a few open.

 To add a file to a pi-hole Adlist append the file name above to https://nickoppen.github.io/pihole-blocklists/ e.g. https://nickoppen.github.io/pihole-blocklists/vpn-surfshark.com.txt I'm not sure how to link to ad lists for other blockers.